 |Vanilla ice-creamon top of muffin!
 Photo: shimelle and Vanilla beans ice cream with blackberries and raspberries.
 Photo: kimberlykv

-Real vanilla enhances pleasantly aromatic flavor to the recipes it added to.
-For the same reason, it fetches high price, next only to saffron.
+Real vanilla enhances the pleasantly aromatic flavor of the recipes it added to.
+For the same reason, it fetches a high price, next only to saffron.
 At home, natural vanilla extract can be prepared by finely chopping the beans and infusing them by dripping alcohol on the pieces.

 Alternatively, the beans are bruised and infused in milk or cream for making ice cream and sweet puddings.

 Here are some serving tips:

-One of the finest flavoring bases employed exclusively in the sweet dishes, vanilla is added to cakes, biscuits, desserts, and puddings.
+One of the finest flavoring bases employed exclusively in sweet dishes, vanilla is added to cakes, biscuits, desserts, and puddings.

 It is also used in other confectionary items to make chocolates, ice-creams, custards, chocolate drinks, etc.